Search

 One of the key advantages of the Dexcom G7 CGM system is the flexibility it offers in terms of sensor insertion sites.
 According to the user guide, the approved locations for wearing the G7 sensor are the abdomen (belly) and the lower back (buttocks).

-Wearing the Dexcom G7 on the Abdomen: Pros and Cons
+Wearing the Dexcom G7 on Abdomen: Pros and Cons

-Many individuals with diabetes opt to wear their CGM sensor on the abdomen due to its accessibility and relatively flat surface.
+Many individuals with diabetes opt to wear their Dexcom G7 on abdomen due to its accessibility and relatively flat surface.
 The abdomen also tends to have a good supply of interstitial fluid, which is essential for accurate glucose readings.
 However, it is crucial to choose an insertion site that is at least 3 inches away from the navel and any areas with scars, tattoos, or irritated skin to ensure optimal sensor performance.

 However, it is important to consider potential drawbacks as well.
 For individuals with a larger abdominal area or those who are pregnant, finding a suitable insertion site on the abdomen may be more challenging.
 Furthermore, certain high-impact activities or sports may increase the likelihood of sensor dislodgement or trauma when worn on the abdomen.